GregorySech/applied-probability/_sources/README.md

 # Disclaimer
 As these are my personal notes I might have misunderstood or came up to wrong conclusions during the lessons.
-For these mistakes I apologize in advance and incourage anyone in submitting either a GitHub issue on this repository so that I will fix the mistake as soon as possible or directly submit a pull request.
+For these mistakes I apologize in advance and incourage anyone to submit either a GitHub issue on this repository so that I will fix the mistake as soon as possible or submit directly a pull request.

 The course content is a selection from the textbook [Probability and Statistics for Computer Scientists](https://books.google.it/books/about/Probability_and_Statistics_for_Computer.html?id=fkDADwAAQBAJ&redir_esc=y) of which I'm not the author.